aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 {{% alert color="primary" %}}

 WordArt allows you to treat a text as you would a graphical object.
-In general, WordArt consists of effects or special modifications made to texts to make them more attractive or noticeable.
+WordArt consists of effects or special modifications made to texts to make them more attractive or noticeable.

 {{% /alert %}}